magit/emacsql/README.md

 ## Ignored Features

-Emacsql doesn't cover all of SQLite's features, focusing on the most important syntax.
+Emacsql doesn't cover all of SQLite's features.
 Here are a list of things that aren't supported, and probably will never be.

  * Collating.
 SQLite has three built-in collation functions: BINARY (default), NOCASE, and RTRIM.
 Emacsql values never have right-hand whitespace, so RTRIM won't be of any use.
 NOCASE is broken (ASCII-only) and there's little reason to use it.

- * Databases attachments.
-I don't expect any program using Emacsql to become so complex as to warrant multiple databases.
-Ignoring this removes unneeded complexity.
+ * Text manipulation functions.
+Like collating this is incompatible with Emacsql s-expression storage.

  * Date and time.
 These are incompatible with the printed values stored by Emacsql and therefore have little use.